CET Beijing Study Abroad

 Intensive language learning.
 You take 20 hours/week of Chinese language classes with some of the best teachers in the field.
 Your hours are broken up between core classes, where you focus as a group on grammar, drill, and discussion, and supplementary hours where you get more individualized attention.
 Twice a week, you have a one-on-one with an instructor to cover anything you’re struggling with in class or engage in further discussion about what you’re learning.

 Beijing as your classroom.
-Study abroad is about experiencing it all.
 Your classes get you practicing your Chinese out in the city, where it counts.
 At least twice a semester, you have a week-long language practicum.
-You focus in-depth on a topic like the lives of Chinese senior citizens, Chinese holidays, or China’s environmental problems.
+You focus in-depth on a topic like the lives of Chinese senior citizens, youth dating culture, or gender equality.

 Housing and Meals